How Do I Transfer Bitcoin to My Bank Account?

-Transferring bitcoin to your bank account can be a bit of a nuisance.
-What I mean here is cashing out your bitcoin and transferring the money to your bank account.
-We’re not quite there yet to send actual bitcoin to our bank accounts.
+Transferring Bitcoin to your bank account can be a bit of a nuisance.
+What we mean here is cashing out your Bitcoin and transferring the money to your bank account.
+We’re not quite there yet to send actual Bitcoin to our bank accounts.

-That said, not that far off either.
-It is technologically absolutely possible to have a bitcoin or crypto wallet linked to your bank account or a part of your bank account.
+That said, we’re not that far off either.
+It is technologically absolutely possible to have a Bitcoin or crypto wallet linked to your bank account or a part of your bank account.
 Some FinTech startups are already doing something similar.
-For example, you could treat your CoinMetro account like a real bank account very soon as we continue to launch challenger banking services and acquire further licensing.
+For example, you could treat your Coinmetro account like a real bank account very soon as we continue to launch challenger banking services and acquire further licensing.

 Getting Bitcoin to My Bank, What Are the Steps?